meili-NG/meiliNG.js/README.md

 ### Extensible Database with [Prisma](https://prisma.io)
 Meiling Gatekeeper utilizes [Prisma 2](https://github.com/prisma/prisma), an ORM designed for Node.JS and TypeScript which can easily extend databases.
 You can modify and extend databases whatever you want*.

-<small>* Conditions apply, Customizing Database Schema can lead to drift if later versions of Meiling uses different schema, In that case you need to create migrations manually.</small>
+<sub>* Conditions apply, Customizing Database Schema can lead to drift if later versions of Meiling uses different schema, In that case you need to create migrations manually.</sub>

 ### Built for Modern Infrastructures
 Meiling Gatekeeper supports Docker, PM2 out of the box.
 You just need to run it whatever you want*.